Acesulfame Potassium | Health | How Much | Keto | Insulin | Side Effects

-The U.S. FDA recommends that one consume up to a daily dose of 15 mg per kilogram (mg/kg) of body weight of ace-k.
+The U.S. FDA recommends consuming up to a daily dose of 15 mg per kilogram (mg/kg) of body weight of ace-k.

 While this may not sound like much initially, it is a dangerously high amount for such an intense sweetener calculated on total weight.

-After these calorie-free sweeteners stimulate cravings in the brain, such doses are in any case questionable (Yang 20107).
+After these calorie-free sweeteners stimulate cravings in the brain, such doses are questionable (Yang 20107).

-For this reason, one study had to conclude that consuming zero beverages instead of regular soft drinks does not lead to the desired calorie reduction due to the increased appetite (Bellisle et al. 20078).
+For this reason, one study concluded that consuming zero beverages instead of regular soft drinks does not lead to the desired calorie reduction due to increased appetite (Bellisle et al. 20078).

-That being said, the long-term effects of acesulfame K on gut health have not been adequately researched.
+The long-term side effects of acesulfame potassium on gut health have not been adequately researched.
 And as we have heard, the short-term impact on the microbiome is already of great concern.

 Aside from causing potential cravings, zero drinks with acesulfame K seem, at first glance, to be a legitimate alternative to regular soda.

-Among the ingredients are zero grams of carbohydrates, zero grams of protein, and, ultimately, zero calories.
+The ingredients are zero carbohydrates, zero protein, and zero calories.

-In the absence of macronutrients, the sugar-free sweetener should therefore not cause a rise in blood sugar.
+Without macronutrients, the sugar-free sweetener should not cause a rise in blood sugar.